rschristopher/rschristopher.github.io/src/criticisms/mining-zero-sum.md

 And hurting one miner will directly benefit all other miners.
 Miners that succeed will find
- their profits dwindle over time even as revenue grows.
+ their profits dwindle over time even as overall mining revenue grows.
 Reserves will be tested and depleted as more and more competition enters the space.
 And there will always be more.